bojanpopic/developer.joomlatools.com/framework/plugins.md

 * [`KControllerAbstract::execute()`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/controller/abstract.php#L125)
 * [`KModelAbstract::fetch()`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/model/abstract.php#L125)

-### Where does the Plugin API part come in?
+### Where does the Plugin part come in?

-It is those `before` and `after` steps that are the starting points for the Plugin API.
+It is those `before` and `after` steps that are the starting points for the Event API.
 They tell the object to run a series of commands, or a command chain.

 To expose this 'heart' of changeability as a _core Joomla 'like' plugin_ the object in question must have the a `KCommandHandlerEvent` class based object in its command chain.